Australia is expensive – that is one of the first challenges that backpackers and other budget travelers discover when they arrive in this country.

 Luckily, Australia has a lot of good quality public facilities which makes it relatively easy to find all things you need.
 At least for me the things I need on the road include: toilets, showers, laundry, water, food, power plugs and WiFi.

 You can find public showers from the beaches but these are almost always cold.
-Cold shower is fine if it is summer and the weather is hot.
-But in cooler weather it can be quite uncomfortable, so you might want to put some effort in finding a warm one.
+Cold shower is fine if it is summer, but in cooler weather it can be a bit uncomfortable.

 You will need water for drinking and washing dishes.
 Water taps are easy to find and the are commonly located in parks, beaches or campsites.

 Storing fresh food can be a bit problematic, unless you have a van with a possibility to keep fridge on all the time.
 You can buy ice, but it doesn’t last very long and is sold annoyingly only in huge 4 kg bags – a bit too much for a small esky.
 It doesn’t really help the situation that all food is sold in huge packages.